 ill manors is the directorial debut movie from the rapper, turned actor, turned film-maker, Plan B, AKA Ben Drew.
 What makes this such an astonishingly impressive film, is the fact that it comes from a first time director and was shot on the extremely limited budget of £100,000.
 It looks like a much more polished and expensive production.

-The direction is slick and inspired, Drew employs a few techniques, such as non-liner story telling, as well as a mix of mobile phone footage and split screen action, that could have felt gimmicky or clichéd, in the wrong hands.
+The direction is slick and inspired, Drew employs a few techniques, such as non-linear storytelling, as well as a mix of mobile phone footage and split-screen action, that could have felt gimmicky or clichéd, in the wrong hands.
 He flashes us back through the characters lives to show us their childhoods.
 Even though some of the characters are overly violent and unlikeable, you still care for them.
 Everybody in this film is a victim in some way.
 Drew provides the score to the film, but the tracks never feel intrusive.
 The music has a purpose that adds another layer to the story.

 If the film has any flaws, it’s the running time.
 It’s just over two hours.
 But, that is a very minor quibble for such an impressive debut.

 Plan B announced last week that he is taking a year off, I can’t wait to see what he comes back with.